-The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) is a primary medical handbook and guide for mental health professionals.
-The 5th edition, which the American Psychiatric Association published in May 2013, identifies addiction as a substance use disorder.
-In other words, the APA found that certain drug abuse-related terms, like physical dependence and addiction, lacked adequate specificity.
-As a result, the DSM-5 recommends that mental health professionals use the manual to diagnose a substance use disorder.
+The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5), a primary medical handbook and guide for mental health professionals that the American Psychiatric Association published in May 2013, identifies addiction as a substance use disorder.

-An understanding of the 11 symptoms of a substance use disorder, or more specifically a Xanax use disorder (also called a sedative use disorder), provides insight into the symptoms and signs of Xanax abuse.
+An understanding of the 11 symptoms of a substance use disorder, or more specifically a Xanax use disorder (or “sedative use disorder”), provides insight into the symptoms and signs of Xanax abuse.

 The 11 possible symptoms are:

 - Loss of control: The affected person takes more Xanax than intended or for a longer period of time than intended.